hapi-server/client-java/README.md

 Java client for accessing HAPI servers.

 This can be checked out and used immediately with Netbeans, or just download the .jar file.
-Note a jar file from json.org is needed as well.
+Note a jar file from json.org is found in the lib folder.

 ## Building with Ant
 You can also download and build this using Ant (like make but for Java).